paradoxinversion/paradox-inversion/README.md

 ## Building and Running for Production

-On the production machine, ensure that mongo is running and execute `yarn run build && yarn start`.
+On the production machine, ensure that mongo is running and execute `yarn run build && forever start -c "yarn start" ./dist`.

 ## Scripts